Aswin-SaiSubramanian/Delta-Y-Resistor-Configuration-Converter/README.md

 # Delta-Y Resistor Configuration Converter

-A set of HP Prime programs to convert between delta and y resistor configurations, and display the result graphically.
+A set of HP Prime graphing calculator programs to convert between delta and y resistor configurations, and display the result graphically.

 ## Delta and Y Resistor Configurations?